XaviArnaus/janitor/docs/sysinfo.md

 ### Remote URL set up

+This is set in the `main.yaml` configuration file.

 - `app.service.remote_url`: URL where to send the collected metrics to.

 ### Listener set up

+This is also set in the `main.yaml` configuration file.

 - `app.service.listen.host`: From which host do we listen to.
 With `127.0.0.1` Janitor will listen only from localhost.
 With `0.0.0.0` listens from all IPs that reach out.
 - `app.service.listen.port`: Which port to listen to.